 Visit the International Rose Test Garden, the oldest official, continuously operated public rose test garden in the United States.
 In the beginning, even though World War I was raging in Europe, hybridists sent roses from around the world to Portland’s garden for testing and to keep the new hybrids safe from being destroyed by the bombing in Europe.
 Check into your hotel for an overnight stay.
 Dinner included tonight at a local restaurant.
 (B,D)

 Day 7 – Route of the Waterfalls Tour – Mount St. Helens – Seattle, WA

 Today, enjoy a Route of the Waterfalls Tour including stops at Bridal Veil & Multnomah Falls.
 Bridal Veil Falls runs below the historic Columbia Gorge Scenic Highway – the base of the falls standing probably no more than 20 vertical feet above the Columbia River.

 Next, tour the Mount St. Helens Visitors Center.
 Walk through a life-like forest and experience the Eruption Chamber.
 Learn about forest recovery, reforestation and conservation of forest resources.
 Multnomah Falls, the fifth largest in the United States, cascades more than 600 feet into the Columbia River Gorge below.

-Travel to Seattle, WA.
+Continue travel to Seattle, WA.
 Check into your hotel for a two night stay.
 Dinner is on your own this evening.
 (B)